“How did it get so late so soon?” Dr. Seuss

 It all started when Ret and I realized we could no longer postpone the most pressing matters.
 We had to replace our 47-year-old kitchen range (you can read about that appliance adventure in Say Goodbye to Bessie, May 15, 2018), and re-tile the shower in the master bath, where a leak behind the old ceramic tile was causing some weird bumps under the wood floor in the adjacent hallway.
 Just a single kitchen appliance and a shower.
 It wasn’t like we were planning to gut the whole house.
 How long could this project possibly take?

-The answer is eight months, one week, three days and twenty-seven minutes, from the moment we engaged the first contractor until the day I moved back into my bathroom.
+The answer is eight months, one week, three days, six hours and twenty-seven minutes from the moment we engaged the first contractor until the day I moved back into my bathroom.
 It felt like years.

 The short version of the saga is that our first contract fell through, and in the end, Ret’s multi-talented brother Derek brought our 1970s-era ranch house into the 21st century beautifully.
 Slowly, but beautifully.
 After all, he’s just one guy.
 And like most things that seem simple in the beginning, reality proved to be far less so as we ran into one unanticipated complication after another.
 Plus, as the work progressed, we got more and more ideas: replacing doors, painting cabinets, updating old light fixtures.
 If you’ve ever built or renovated a house, I know you understand.